bablokb/pi-boot-switch/doc/simple-usage.md

 Without the format option `-F` this will copy new or differing files.
 **Note that this command will also delete all files on `/dev/sda2` which are not on `/dev/sda3`.
-So be very careful that you don't loose any files you have created e.g. in your home-directory!!**
+So be very careful that you don't loose any files you have created e.g. in your home-directory or in `/etc`!!** If you add the `-k`-option, user-data is not copied and the existing `/home`-directory on the target-partition will not be touched.